-PharmOut and the TGA encourages manufacturers to meet with inspectors them once they have applied for a Manufacturing Licence.
-Contact the MQB (email@example.com) to request a meeting.
-These meetings are not mandatory but PharmOut strongly recommends that manufacturers take up this offer.
-The meetings are usually held in either the TGA Sydney or Melbourne offices as this is where the majority of inspectors are based and typically last one hour.
-Our experience is that the TGA inspectors are incredible competent and helpful,
+Once manufacturers have applied for a licence, they may contact the MQB (firstname.lastname@example.org) to request a meeting and meet with inspectors.
+These meetings are not mandatory, but both PharmOut and the TGA strongly recommend them.
+The meetings are usually held in either the TGA Sydney or Melbourne offices, as this is where the majority of inspectors are based, and typically last one hour.
+Our experience is that the TGA inspectors are incredibly competent and helpful.

 The meeting will usually be attended by at least two GMP inspectors.
 Personnel representing the manufacturer may include the Quality Assurance Manager, Production Manager, Consultants, etc.